bhauman/bhauman.github.com/_posts/2016-05-17-good-configuration-feedback-is-essential.md

 Again, I'm not picking on NPM, this behavior is ubiquitous.

-## A cultural blindspot
+## A cultural blind spot

 The above NPM example was extremely easy to find.
 I just tried the first thing that came to mind knowing full well that it would most likely provide crappy feedback.
 I would have been very surprised if NPM responded with a decent feedback message.

-This is a blindspot.
+This is a blind spot.
 While configuration is painful we accept the situation as normal.
 We believe that this is just how it is.

 It is easy to see how we got here.
 From the tool author's